 Laser refraction surgery can correct long-sightedness, and might be suitable for adults, although it is not recommended for children.

-Even if you have no concerns about your vision, it is best to have your eyes checked every two years.
+Even if you have no concerns about your vision, it is best to have your eyes checked every 2 years.

 Learn more here about the development and quality assurance of healthdirect content.